 So what have we learned about me here?
 I have budgies and I love them very much.
 I play music; started on flute in high school and then switched to oboe in college, still playing oboe today.
 I am an artist who has painted with encaustic.
 I like coffee.
 I speak German.
 My internet lineage can be traced back to Mindvox.
 I once lived in Boston.
 I once ran on the track team.
 I worked in publishing once.

 I am from Minnesota, now living in Austin, Texas.
-I am 46 and have been married for 18 years to the smartest person I have ever met.
+I am 47 and have been married for 20 years to the smartest person I have ever met.
 I have a degree in Biblical and Theological Studies with a minor in New Testament Greek.
-Never actually did anything with it and have a resume full of data entry jobs and a brief stint in college textbook publishing.
-I’ve been a barista at various coffee shops for the last ten years.
-I am considering going to seminary for an MA in Chaplaincy and Pastoral Care to become a hospital or hospice chaplain.
+After filling my resume full of data entry jobs and a brief stint in college textbook publishing, I spent ten years as a barista.
+After some midlife reevaluation, I am now going to seminary for an MA in Spiritual Formation to become a hospital or hospice chaplain.
 I have bipolar disorder and it has shaped my life for better or worse.
-My three parakeets are awesome and the Best Pets EVAR.
+My three parakeets are awesome and the BEST PETS EVAR.
 I am an amateur genealogist and was lucky enough to travel to Germany to trace my family to their homeland.

 Those are the basics.
 Welcome.